kevinlondon/kevinlondon.github.io/_posts/2015-05-07-code-review-best-practices.md

 I've found to approach them.

-Briefly, a code review is a discussion between two or more developers about code changes to the code to address an issue.
+Briefly, a code review is a discussion between two or more developers about changes to the code to address an issue.
 Many articles talk about the benefits of code reviews, including knowledge sharing, code quality, and developer growth.
 I've found fewer that talk about what to look for in a review and how to discuss code under review.